 What else should we consider about Agency Roles?

-In a future article, I’ll review why there isn’t an “Agency Owner” role category, how to customize the Billable Hours target for each role, and how to successfully split or combine roles to meet your agency’s needs.
+In future articles, I’ll review why there isn’t an “Agency Owner” role category, how to customize the Billable Hours target for each role, and how to successfully split or combine roles to meet your agency’s needs.
 Don’t miss the updates—subscribe to my newsletter to hear when they go live.

 In the meantime: